firebase/genkit/docs/get-started.md

 # Get started

-Genkit has built-in support for several language models, both local and cloud-based.
-In this guide, you will use the Gemini Pro model, provided by the Gemini API.
+To get started with Genkit, install the Genkit CLI and run `genkit init` in a Node.js project.
+The rest of this page shows you how.

+## Requirements

-If you want to follow along with this introduction, you need Node.js 18 or later.
+Node.js 18 or later.

+## Procedure

-1. Install Genkit CLI by running
+1. Install the Genkit CLI by running the following command:

     ```posix-terminal
     npm i -g genkit
     ```

-1. Create a new project folder and install Genkit CLI:
+1. Create a new Node project:

     ```posix-terminal
     mkdir genkit-intro && cd genkit-intro